’90s “It Girls”: Britpop at the Postfeminist Intermezzo

 Thanks to Jodi Dean, then editor of the journal, who immediately asked for this piece when I first talked about my vague intentions to write it.

 Article published in Theory & Event, 17.1, 2014.
-John Hopkins University Press.
+Johns Hopkins University Press.
 Link to journal

 Download of PDF: Raunch_Culture_Third_Wave_Feminism_and